-The first night we brought Boz home from the shelter to live with us, he had a good meal and passed out from exhaustion on his new bed in our bedroom.
+The night we brought Boz home from the shelter to live with us, he had a good meal and passed out from exhaustion on his new bed in our bedroom.
 He hadn’t had a bath in who knows how long, and he snored.
 We couldn't sleep.
 John finally moved Boz, bed and all, into the laundry room and shut the door.
 If Boz noticed, he didn't complain.
 He just wanted to be a good boy.
 I hope he wasn't afraid, all alone in there.

 The next evening after we bathed him, I made a place for Boz under a table in my home office with his pallet, some towels and a toy.
 I said goodnight to him there and petted him until he fell sleep.
 He was still tired from all the big changes in his life.
 He still snored.